Related links

 Practical driving test

-To be issued a provisional licence you must either:
+To be issued a provisional licence you must pass either:

-- complete a competency based training course with a qualified driving instructor, who will assess your competency in a series of practical driving sessions.
+- a Competency Based Training and Assessment (CBT&A) course with a qualified driving instructor, who will assess your competency in a series of practical driving sessions.

 You'll need to pay your driving instructor for either the practical driving test or competency based training.